 - Research who owns your internet service provider (ISP) and what the company’s legal obligations are with regard to passing your data to governments, including your own.
 Look to see what data they store on you and for how long.

-- Protect your browsing history from your ISP by using a VPN.
-Be aware that your ISP will log that you are connected to a VPN service which could be an issue if VPNs are illegal in your country.
+- Protect your browsing history from your ISP by using a virtual private network (VPN).
+Be aware that your ISP will log that you are connected to a VPN service, which could be an issue if VPNs are illegal in your country.
 Ensure you choose a VPN that does not track and record your browsing history as this can be shared with governments and others.
 Choose a VPN service founded and located in another country as this can make it more difficult for your government to obtain your data.